 Any person dissatisfied with a technical decision shall follow the approved procedures for providing technical input to the Working Group, including but not limited to presenting the concern to the Working Group, and making a technical comment during the applicable comment submission and/or balloting period.

 Procedural concerns within the Working Group shall first be presented to the Working Group Chair for resolution.
-If the procedural concern is not resolved after presentation to the Chair, the concern can be brought to the Sponsor for resolution.
+If the procedural concern is not resolved after presentation to the Chair, the concern can be brought to the Standards Committee for resolution.

 10.0 Rights